-The PhD in Global Health Sciences is a transdisciplinary program that trains doctoral students on research methods and modes of inquiry drawn from public health, epidemiology, biostatistics, public policy, development studies, and the social sciences to explore and address global health problems.
-Graduates are prepared for careers in research, policy, organizational leadership, and academia.
+The PhD in Global Health Sciences is a transdisciplinary program that prepares students to work in and contribute to the field of global health by providing a range of perspectives on global health challenges and their solutions.
+Students are trained in research methods and modes of inquiry drawn from public health, public policy, economics, development studies, implementation science, and the social sciences to prepare them to address health problems of global importance.

-UCSF Global Health Sciences (GHS) was established in 2003 by Founding Executive Director Haile T. Debas to create a vision and provide institutional leadership for global health at UCSF.
-Reporting directly to Chancellor Sam Hawgood, GHS underscores UCSF’s commitment to global health and to the care of vulnerable populations at home and throughout the world.
-Note that GHS also offers a master's program in Global Health.
+The UCSF Institute for Global Health Sciences (IGHS) was established in 2003 by Haile T. Debas to provide institutional leadership for global health at UCSF.
+Reporting directly to the chancellor, IGHS is an interdisciplinary educational, research and service organization dedicated to improving health and reducing the burden of disease in the world's most vulnerable populations.
+Note that IGHS also offers a Master of Science in Global Health.

-The GHS education program office is located at the UCSF Mission Bay campus.
+The IGHS education program office is located at the UCSF Mission Bay campus.
 Visit the program website for more information.

 The Global Health Sciences PhD program is offered by the UCSF Graduate Division.

-Programs in Global Health Sciences, unlike other programs at UCSF, are not administered by any of the UCSF Schools; GHS reports directly to the chancellor.
+Programs at the Institute for Global Health Sciences (IGHS), unlike other programs at UCSF, are not administered by any of the UCSF Schools; IGHS reports directly to the chancellor.

-Courses are delivered by faculty members from all UCSF Schools and many departments.
+Faculty members from all UCSF Schools and many departments deliver the IGHS courses.